 Being awarded a Blue Flag involves expenses, staff hiring, special equipment, and ongoing efforts for the proper organization and operation of the beach.

-Beaches vying for this award are required to satisfy 33 key criteria established by FEE, with marinas and pleasure boats needing to adhere to 38 and 51 conditions respectively.
+Beaches vying for this award are required to satisfy 33 key criteria established by FEE, with marinas and pleasure boats needing to adhere to 38 and 51 conditions, respectively.
 The fundamental requirement for receiving this award is outstanding water quality; even a rating of ‘good’ won’t suffice.

 Here, we outline the crucial standards that are considered for the Blue Flag.
 These are grouped into three major themes, each encompassing specific conditions.

-Cleanliness of sea and beach:
+Cleanliness of the sea and beach:

 Beach facilities and visitor safety: